nikxtaco/political-bias-eval-and-debias/README.md

 ### Data

 - Run `preprocess_data.py` to save the json splits into a pkl format.
+Make sure to have the source github repo folder (Article-Bias-Prediction) in the root directory.
 - Run `load_data_and_explore.py` to load the data and explore it in a notebook.

 ### Finetuning a Classifier